NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Swarming.md

 * * *

-**Effect** You fling your weapon and it multiplies as it flies through the air, filling a 30-foot cone.
+**Effect** You fling your weapon and it multiplies as it flies through the air, filling a @Template\[cone|distance:30\].
 All creatures within the area take damage equal to double the weapon's number of damage dice, with a DC 27 Reflex check.

 *Source: Pathfinder Treasure Vault*
 *OGL*